-Vieira, et al. (2019) found that lifting to failure vs almost failure is equally effective for increasing strength in trained subjects, but training to failure accumulates more fatigue.
+Vieira, et al (2019) (1.) found that lifting to failure vs almost failure is equally effective for increasing strength in trained subjects.
+But, training to failure accumulates more fatigue.

 These findings have been consistent across previous research however, what we should add is that this effect is specific to the load and rep ranges used.

-For example, data from a 2011 study (1.) showed that when training with heavy loads to failure, fatigue is higher than when not training to failure, but…
+For example, data from a 2011 study (2.) showed that when training with heavy loads to failure, fatigue is higher than when not training to failure.

 For my beloved coaching clients reading, this is why:

-- We never really touch failure on volume blocks
+- We never really take sets to fail on volume blocks.

 - Strength loss is greater after each set and workout with higher reps.

-- 5’s and under feels like a dream while 10+ leaves you questioning why you do it.
+- Although heavy, five repetitions and under feels like a dream, while ten reps or more leaves you questioning why you do it.
 Often for days after.